pronapro/alchemy-with-friends-cards/README.md

 # alchemy-with-friends-cards
-I am using the cards to learn new concepts, I this is a function to help randomly select a card I should use for learning
+I am using the Microsoft Alchemy with friends cards to learn new/improve on computer science,Artificial intelligence,machine learning and tech concepts,  This is a function to help randomly select a card I should use for learning.I will be getting the recommendation daily which is one card.
+##the cards i have
+##how the cards are played
+#why i am playing it differntly